-2. The SEC run will automatically load.
-RAW should automatically show you the Series plot panel.
-If not, click on the Series tab in the plot panel.
+4. RAW should automatically show you the Series plot panel.
+If not, click on the Series tab in the plot.
+Click on the Series tab in the control panel.

 - Try: Each point on this curve is the integrated intensity of a scattering profile.
 You can figure out which one by right clicking on the filename in the Series list and selecting 'Show data'.
-This will show you the frame number and integrated intensity displayed on the plot, and the filename corresponding to the displayed frame number. - 3.
+This will show you the frame number and integrated intensity displayed on the plot, and the filename corresponding to the displayed frame number. - 5.
 Drag the plot so that you can clearly the see the first frame.
 You'll notice it has a significantly lower intensity than the rest of the frames.
 This happens occasionally at the MacCHESS G1 beamline (where the data was taken).
-It can make it harder to tell what the data is doing. - Tip: Select the crossed arrows in the plot control bar, and then click and drag on the plot to move the curve around on the screen.
+It can make it harder to tell what the data is doing. - Tip: Select the crossed arrows in the plot control bar, and then click and drag on the plot to move the curve around on the screen. - Reload the data as in steps 2-3, but select the second data file, profile_001_0001.dat as the initial file in the series. - Tip: As before, select profile_001_0001.dat, scroll down to the last file, and shift click to select the files to load in.
+Then click the "Plot Series" button. - 7.

-- 4. Go to the Files control tab and navigate to the sec_sample_1 data directory.
-Click on the second data file, profile_001_0001.dat.
-Scroll down to the bottom of the file list, and shift click on the last file, profile_001_0964.dat.
-This should highlight all of the files in between, as well as the two you clicked on. - 5.
-Click on the "Plot Series" button.
 You will see the same curve plotted as before, but without the very first scattering profile.
 Remove the other loaded data set.
 Now you should have a curve where the baseline is very close to the bottom of the plot.

-- 6. In some cases it is more useful to look at the mean intensity, the intensity at a specific q value, or the intensity in a range of q values than the total intensity.
+- 8. In some cases it is more useful to look at the mean intensity, the intensity at a specific q value, or the intensity in a range of q values than the total intensity.
 Right click on the plot and select mean intensity for the left axis y data.
-Then try the intensity at q=0.02 and in the q range 0.01-0.03. - Note: You need to have the drag button in the plot control bar unselected to get a right click menu.

-- Tip: CHROMIXS, in the ATSAS software displays the average intensity over the q range 0.01-0.08 -1.
+Then try the intensity at q=0.02 and in the q range 0.01-0.03. - Note: You need to have the drag button in the plot control bar unselected to get a right click menu. - Tip: CHROMIXS, in the ATSAS software displays the average intensity over the q range 0.01-0.08 -1.
 To achieve a similar display in RAW, set your q range for the intensity to that.
-Note that RAW will display the sum of the intensity over the range while CHROMIXS displays mean intensity for the range, so the results won't be exactly the same. - 7.
+Note that RAW will display the sum of the intensity over the range while CHROMIXS displays mean intensity for the range, so the results won't be exactly the same. - 9.
 Return to plotting the integrated intensity.
 Zoom in near the base of the peak.
 Notice that there are two smaller peaks on the left, likely corresponding to higher order oligomers that we don't have the signal to properly resolve.
 Also notice that the baseline after the peak is not the same as the baseline before the peak.
-This can happen for several reasons, such as damaged protein sticking to the sample cell windows. - Tip: Click on the magnifying glass at the bottom of the plot, then click and drag on the plot to select a region to zoom in on.
+This can happen for several reasons, such as damaged protein sticking to the sample cell windows.

+• Tip: Click on the magnifying glass at the bottom of the plot, then click and drag on the plot to select a region to zoom in on.